avrilcoghlan/LittleBookofRBioinformatics/src/installr.rst

    choose "All programs", and start R by selecting "R"  (or R X.X.X, where X.X.X gives the version of R, eg. R 2.10.0) from the menu of programs.
 4. The R console (a rectangle) should pop up.
-5. Once you have started R, you can now install an R package (eg. the "seqinr" package) by choosing "Install package(s)" from the "Packages" menu at the top of the R console.
+5. Once you have started R, you can now install an R package (eg. the "rmeta" package) by choosing "Install package(s)" from the "Packages" menu at the top of the R console.
    This will ask you what website you want to download the package from, you should choose "Ireland" (or another country, if you prefer).
-It will also bring up a list of available packages that you can install, and you should choose the package that you want to install from that list (eg. "seqinr").
+It will also bring up a list of available packages that you can install, and you should choose the package that you want to install from that list (eg. "rmeta").
-6. This will install the "seqinr" package.
+6. This will install the "rmeta" package.
-7. The "seqinr" package is now installed.
-Whenever you want to use the "seqinr" package after this, after starting R, you first have to load the package by typing into the R console:
+7. The "rmeta" package is now installed.
+Whenever you want to use the "rmeta" package after this, after starting R, you first have to load the package by typing into the R console:

 .. highlight:: r

 ::

-    > library("seqinr")
+    > library("rmeta")

 Note that there are some additional R packages for bioinformatics that are part of a special set of R packages called Bioconductor (`www.bioconductor.org <http://www.bioconductor.org/>`_)